nealcrook/nascom/nascom4/cpm/README.md

 * Create a utility to change the disk mappings, like the PolyDos one.

-* Put the new system image onto the system track of the SDcard disk image and switch the disk order so that A, B, C, D are SDcard disks and E, F are the magnetic floppies.
+* Put the new system image onto the system track of the SDcard disk image and switch the disk order so that A, B, are SDcard disks and C, D are the magnetic floppies.

 The system track on the magnetic floppies is both sides of 1 track: 2*10*512 =